aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

 * `tags` - (Optional, Available in v1.160.0+) A mapping of tags to assign to the resource.
   - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.
   - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.
+* `protected_instances` - (Optional, Available in v1.182.0+) Set or unset instances within group into protected status.

 -> **NOTE:** When detach loadbalancers, instances in group will be remove from loadbalancer's `Default Server Group`; On the contrary, When attach loadbalancers, instances in group will be added to loadbalancer's `Default Server Group`.